smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ::am in receipt of::have received
 ::had been in receipt of::had received
 ::has been in receipt of::has received
-::because of the fact that::because
+;::because of the fact that::because
 ::through natural processes::naturally
 ::washroom::bathroom
 ;::come up with::provided